dangrosen/Aviation_Project/README.md

 The complete analysis can be found in the <a href="aviation_division_FINAL.ipynb" target="_blank">Jupyter Notebook</a> and in our <a href="presentation.pdf" target="_blank">presentation</a>.

+To view the interactive visuals, please see the <a href="[presentation.pdf](https://public.tableau.com/app/profile/harshitha.thota/viz/AviationRiskAnalysis/Dashboard1)" target="_blank">dashboard</a>.

 To view the interactive visuals, please see the [dashboard](https://public.tableau.com/app/profile/harshitha.thota/viz/AviationRiskAnalysis/Dashboard1).

 For technical questions, please contact Kari Primiano at <a href="mailto:kkprim@gmail.com">kkprim@gmail.com</a>.